pascal-zarrad/gcaptchavalidator/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security issue, we advise you to _not_ create an issue on GitHub for it as it could put all SoftDocLinker installations on risk.
+If you find a security issue, we advise you to _not_ create an issue on GitHub for it, as it could put all GCaptchaValidator installations on risk.
 Please send an e-mail to [security@pascal-zarrad.de](mailto:security@pascal-zarrad.de) to report such issues.

 We take security issues serious and will not create an GitHub issue for any critical security issue